Speed vs. Accuracy in the Revolutionary War | Independence Week

 brownbess_muzzle_3159web

-Brown Bess with bayonet: the M4 of its day.
+Brown Bess with a bayonet: The M4 of its day.

-The British soldier was regarded as the most professional of his era, and touted as the best trained.
+The British soldier was regarded as the most professional of his era and touted as the best trained.
 He carried his Brown Bess .75 caliber smoothbore musket and drilled constantly with it.
-His combat load on paper was around 30 rounds, but often in excess of 60 rounds were carried into battle.
+His combat load on paper was around 30 rounds, but often, in excess of 60 rounds, he was carried into battle.
 The Brown Bess was often fired en masse at 50 yards (46 m) to inflict the greatest damage upon the enemy.

 Military tactics of this period stressed coordinated volleys and massed bayonet charges, instead of individual marksmanship.
 This stood opposite of the volunteers, most who had never stood in a company formation before, had no idea of “proper” tactics, and were accustomed to killing game for survival.
 While the Brits could achieve a devastating effect at 50 yard with volley fire, their effectiveness drastically dropped at distance.
 Their smooth bore weapons reloaded quicker than the colonists’ rifles, but limited their ability to hit at greater distance, particularly on individual targets.